KenKundert/nestedtext/README.rst

 Contributing
 ------------

-This package contains a Python implmentation of *NestedText*.
-For *NestedText* to catch on widely, implementations in many language will required.
-If you like the format and have interest in doing so, please consider contributing additional implementations, particularly for other languages.
+This package contains a Python reference implementation of *NestedText*.
+Implementation in many languages is required for *NestedText* to catch on widely.
+If you like the format, please consider contributing additional implementations.